btj/ogp-notes/complexity_modularity_abstraction.md

 Only a very limited number of operations are built into the Java programming language: `+`, `-`, `*`, `/`, `%`, `<`, `>`, `<=`, `>=`, `==`, `!=`, `&&`, `||`, and the bitwise operators `&`, `|`, `^`, `<<`, `>>`, and `>>>`.
 Anything else you want to do in a Java program, you need to _implement_ in terms of these basic operations.

-For example, if an application needs to perform square root computations, it will have to implement a square root operation in terms of addition, subtraction, etc. The complexity of building such an application, then, includes the complexity of implementing a square root implementation.
+For example, if an application needs to perform square root computations, it will have to implement a square root operation in terms of addition, subtraction, etc. The complexity of building such an application, then, includes the complexity of implementing a square root computation.

 The life of the application's developers would have been easier if square root had been a primitive operation in the Java programming language.
 Building the application would have been a simpler task.